TammyGirl2015/Quizzed/README.md

 ### SITE WIDE
 * Logo
   * The logo is an image of a brain which goes hand in hand with the subject of general knowledge.
 Quizzes are in my opinion, brain games.
-The logo appears at the top, center of the page and is shown across all 3 pages.
+The logo appears at the top, center of the page and is shown across both pages.

 ![Screenshot 2024-02-19 160049](https://github.com/TammyGirl2015/Quizzed/assets/148330702/602f0b92-a5e9-4c92-96c8-82f7f326dc9f)

 * Navigation Menu
-  * Contains links to the Home, Game Area and Form pages.
+  * Contains links to the Home and Game Area pages.
 It is responsive on all devices.
     * The navigation allows users to navigate between the pages easily within the site on any device.
-    * The logo also allows users to return to the Home page by clicking on it from anywhere in the site.

 ![Screenshot 2024-02-19 134949](https://github.com/TammyGirl2015/Quizzed/assets/148330702/02f0ef11-8f0f-43ed-9607-377597eb8d84)